Knowledge Base

 Achieving optimal performance in LCP image optimization requires a keen understanding of the potential pitfalls hindering your efforts.
 By avoiding these common mistakes, you can ensure that your website delivers fast loading times and an exceptional user experience.
 Here are some common mistakes to avoid when optimizing images for LCP:

 1. Missing Alt Text and Poor File Naming: Without relevant alt text and descriptive file names, search engines might struggle to understand the context of your images.
-It can negatively impact your SEO and, subsequently, page load speed.
-Use meaningful file names and incorporate relevant keywords in your alt text for better optimization.
+It can negatively impact your SEO rankings.
+Use meaningful file names and incorporate relevant keywords in your alt text for better accessibility & optimization.

 2. Overlooking Image Dimensions: Uploading images larger than the required size slows the page load time, affecting the LCP.
 Images should be resized according to the maximum display size on your website to enhance page speed.